 Landing Page Tools

 Some agencies use landing page tools rather than a CMS or a website.
 These are tools like ClickFunnels and Unbounce.
-If you use ClickFunnels, then you’ll want to follow this guide on placing the Google Tag Manager container.
 If you’re an Unbounce user, then place the Google Tag Manager container with the helpful video tutorial below.